Shen-Cao/diqkd-flexible-air/README.md

 `docs` contains jupyter notebooks of certain IR realization.

-> Current implementation within one jupyter notebook is rather bloated, subsequent updates will refine the functionality.

 `src` contains python source codes.
+Two python programs for demonstrate the reconciliation scheme conducted on two separate computers are included.
+After properly set the host address (or you can set `localhost`), one can obtain complete logs of the IR4QKD process on two parties by run Bob's side first, and then run Alice's program after Bob's HTTP server started.

+> Current implementation is a mess, subsequent updates will refine the functionality.

 `conf` stores configuration files such as polar code frozen vectors and LDPC code matrix.